This section covers adding a 1500 watt pure sine wave inverter to the basic electrical system.

 Connect a wire from the grounding lug on the inverter either to one of the negative lugs on the Hub, or to a carefully prepared chassis ground.
-Use at least AWG 6 for this ground wire – note that the one shown in the picture is too small and has been replaced.
+Use the same size wire as you use to supply the inverter for this ground wire – note that the one shown in the picture is too small and has been replaced.

 Use the pictures for guidance, and leave a comment if you have a problem or question.

 As the picture above shows, the AC side wiring for our system is no wiring – all you do is plug cords in.
 To keep things simple, separate power strips are used when on inverter power and when on shore power.
 When on inverter power, you plug into one strip, and when on shore power plug into the other strip.
 There is no AC distribution panel and no AC circuit breakers (except inside the inverter) and I don’t have AC outlets spread out all over the van.
 I had all these on the first version of the van and, in truth, they were a total waste of time an money.
 The only outlet we ever used was the one by the galley.
 So, this time we simplified it down to what we actually use, and the result was no wiring to do.
 Just plug one power strip into the inverter outlet and another into the shore power outlet.
 The van only has 60 sqft of floor area – one outlet is fine for us.

 They do sell transfer switches that will change over from getting AC power from your inverter or from shore power automatically.
 But, just using the two plug strips is satisfyingly simple to me.